tvondra/count_distinct/README.md

 Functions
 ---------
-There's a single polymorphic aggregate function, handling all fixed length data types passed by value (i.e. up to 8B values on 64-bit machines):
+There are two single polymorphic aggregate functions, handling all fixed length data types passed by value (i.e. up to 8B values on 64-bit machines):

 * count_distinct(p_value anyelement)
+* array_agg_distinct(p_value anyelement)

 Extending the same approach to other data types (varlena or passed by reference) should be rather straight-forward and I'll do that eventually.